The first passage time problem for mixed-exponential jump processes with applications in insurance and finance: Introduction

 \section{Introduction}

 One-sided and two-sided exit problems for the compound Poisson processes and jump diffusion processes with two-sided jumps have been applied widely in a variety of fields.
 For example, in the theory of actuarial mathematics, the problem of first exit from a half-line is of fundamental interest with regard to the classical ruin problem and the expected discounted penalty function or the Gerber-Shiu function as well as the expected total discounted dividends up to ruin.
-See e.g. Kl\"uppelberg et al. (2004), Mordecki (2004), Xing et al. (2008), Cai et al. (2009), Zhang et al. (2010), Chi (2010) and Chi and Lin (2011).
-In the setting of mathematical finance, the first passage time play a crucial role for the pricing of many path-dependent options, American-type and Russian-type options, see e.g. Kou (2002), Kou and Wang (2003, 2004), Asmussen et al. (2004), Levendorskii (2004), Alili and Kyprianou (2005), Cai et al. (2009), Cai and Kou (2011) and as well as certain credit risk models, see, for example, Hilberink and Rogers (2002), Le Courtois and Quittard-Pinon (2006) and Dong et al. (2011).
-Many optimal stopping strategies also turn out to boil down the first passage problem for jump diffusion processes, see e.g. Mordecki (2002).
-In queueing theory one-sided and two-sided first-exit problems for the compound Poisson processes and jump diffusion processes with two-sided jumps have been playing a central role in a single-server queueing system with random workload removal, see e.g. Perry et al. (2002).
+See e.g. Kl\"uppelberg et al. [1], Mordecki [2], Xing et al. [3], Cai et al. [4], Zhang et al. [5], Chi [6] and Chi and Lin [7].
+In the setting of mathematical finance, the first passage time plays a crucial role for the pricing of many path-dependent options, American-type and Russian-type options, see e.g. Kou [8], Kou and Wang [9, 10], Asmussen et al. [11], Levendorskii [12], Alili and Kyprianou [13], Cai et al. [14], Cai and Kou [15] as well as certain credit risk models, see, for example, Hilberink and Rogers [16], Le Courtois and Quittard-Pinon [17] and Dong et al. [18].
+Many optimal stopping strategies also turn out to boil down to the first passage problem for jump diffusion processes, see e.g. Mordecki [19].
+In queueing theory one-sided and two-sided first-exit problems for the compound Poisson processes and jump diffusion processes with two-sided jumps have been playing a central role in a single-server queueing system with random workload removal, see e.g. Perry et al. [20].
 Usually, when we study the first passage problem, the models with two-sided jumps are more difficult to handle than those with one-sided jumps, because the undershoot and overshoot problem could not be avoided.
-Despite the maturity of this field of study it is surprising to note that, until very recently, it can only be solved for certain kinds of jump distributions, such as the Kou's double exponential jump diffusion model (see Kou (2002), Kou and Wang (2003)).
-Recently, Cai and Kou (2011) proposed a mixed-exponential jump diffusion process to model the asset return and found an expression for the joint distribution of the first passage time and the overshoot for a mixed-exponential jump diffusion process.
-However, determination of the coefficients in their expression still remains a mathematical and computational challenge; See also Cai (2009) for the case of a hyper-exponential jump diffusion process.
-In this paper we will further study the first passage problems in Cai and Kou (2011) and give an explicit expression for the joint distribution of the first passage time and the overshoot for a mixed-exponential jump process with or without a diffusion.
+Despite the maturity of this field of study it is surprising to note that, until very recently, it can only be solved for certain kinds of jump distributions, such as the Kou's double exponential jump diffusion model (see Kou [8], Kou and Wang [9]).
+Recently, Cai and Kou [15] proposed a mixed-exponential jump diffusion process to model the asset return and found an expression for the joint distribution of the first passage time and the overshoot for a mixed-exponential jump diffusion process.
+In the most recent paper of Wen and Yin [21], two-sided first-exit problem for a jump process having jumps with rational Laplace transform was studied.
+However, determination of the coefficients in expressions of above two papers still remains a mathematical and computational challenge.
+In this paper we will further study the first passage problems in Cai and Kou [15] and give an explicit expression for the joint distribution of the first passage time and the overshoot for a mixed-exponential jump process with or without a diffusion.
 Moreover, we present several applications in insurance risk theory and in finance.

 The rest of the paper is organized as follows.
 In Section 2, the model assumptions are formulated.
 In Section 3, we study the one-sided passage problem from below or above for compound Poisson process and jump diffusion process.
 In Section 4, we give explicit expression of the Gerber-Shiu function with two-sided jumps.
 In Section 5, we present the analytical solutions to the pricing problem of one barrier options and lookback options, and in the last section we derive a closed-form expression for the price of the zero-coupon bond.